This post aims to describe the ethnicity data available in the IDI and improve understanding about the challenges of using it.

 Where can I find ethnicity information in IDI?

-Ethnicity information from different IDI collections is combined using the source ranked ethnicity method, which reports an ethnicity profile for each person by drawing on several IDI data sources.
-Data sources containing ethnicity information are ranked according to quality, and each individual is assigned the ethnic profile from the highest ranked data source available.
-The table records ethnicity in total response format, so an individual can have more than one ethnic group recorded.
-Ethnicity is recorded at Level 1 groupings (European, Maori, Pacific, Asian, MELAA, Other).
-The ranking order for the sources has been selected on the basis of how well the ethnicity information in each agency’s dataset agrees with census data (see figure below for some examples).
-Census ethnicity data is given the highest priority, followed by birth data and then the Ministry of Health data (the full ranking can be found in the IDI wiki under the ‘central tables’ heading).
+Ethnicity information from different IDI collections is combined in the Personal Detail table.
+The method used is the ‘source ranked ethnicity’ method, in which the different ethnicity data sources (for example health, ACC, MSD) are ranked according to quality, and each individual is assigned the ethnic profile from the single highest ranked data source available.
+The personal detail table records Level 1 ethnicity in total response format, so an individual can have more than one Level 1 ethnic group recorded.
+The quality ranking order for the sources has been selected on the basis of how well the ethnicity information in each agency’s dataset agrees with census data.
+Census ethnicity data is given the highest priority, followed by DIA data, Ministry of Health data, Ministry of Education data, and then others (the full ranking can be found in the ID commons: https://cdck-file-uploads-us1.s3.dualstack.us-west-2.amazonaws.com/flex019/uploads/idcommons/original/2X/7/7e3c61cd4682baa62dcfe9c924eb2887725e8ea6.pdf.).

-This source of ethnicity information has several strengths:
+This ethnicity information contained in the personal detail table has several strengths:

-• it simplifies the use of ethnicity data in IDI by providing a single ethnic profile for each individual
+• it simplifies the use of ethnicity data in IDI by providing a single ethnic profile for each individual, and

 However, it also has some limitations: